svamintgit/SVAM_SnowFlow/README.md

 Each function has error handling for scenarios such as invalid environments or database errors to ensure smooth execution.

+## Environment Management

+Snowflow supports managing environments in two ways: separate accounts or separate databases.
+This flexibility allows organizations to align Snowflow's configuration with their Snowflake architecture, depending on their deployment needs and security considerations.

+1. **Separate Accounts**
+In this setup, each environment (such as dev, test, or prd) corresponds to a distinct Snowflake account.
+Each account has its own isolated set of credentials, data, and configurations.

+* **Use Case**: Recommended for organizations with strong environment isolation requirements.
+* **Environment Parameter**: The -e parameter specifies the account-specific environment (e.g., -e dev or -e prd), which maps to configurations in connections.toml for each account.
+* **query_variables.yaml**: Can define account-specific variables, such as account URLs and specific resource configurations.

+2. **Separate Databases within a Single Account**

+In this approach, all environments exist within a single Snowflake account but are isolated by database names (example: dev_db, test_db, and prd_db).

+* **Use Case**: Suitable for teams that want environment separation within a single account for ease of access and reduced account management overhead.
+* **Environment Parameter**: The -e parameter specifies the target database environment (e.g., -e dev or -e prd), allowing Snowflow to point to the correct resources for each database within the account.
+* **query_variables.yaml**: This file can specify different database configurations and variables for each environment.

+Both methods require that the specified environment in connections.toml matches the intended account or database setup.
+This mapping, along with the `-e` parameter, ensures Snowflow performs operations in the correct environment.

 ## Authentication Methods

 Snowflow supports two authentication methods for connecting to Snowflake: